 What is the role of an Induction Mentor?

-An Induction Mentor in CIT facilitates the induction of new staff members in the college.
+An Induction Mentor in MTU facilitates the induction of new staff members in the college.

 The key characteristics of an induction mentor are, they: